MGI-tech-bioinformatics/stLFR_V1.2/README.md

 Updates
 ----------------
+    July 14, 2020
+    1. keep the log and temp results in stLFR Docker.

     Mar 31, 2020
     1. add a Docker version of stLFR V1.2.
     2. fix one BUG occur in SV detection.